devalot/webdev/content/js/basic-functions.md

 var result = add(1, 2); // 3
 ~~~

-  - This syntax is know as a **function definition statement**.
+  - This syntax is know as a *function definition statement*.
 It is
     only allowed where statements are allowed.
-This is when the
-    distinction between statements and expressions becomes important.

-  - Most of the time you should use the expression form of function
+  - In modern JavaScript you will mostly use the expression form of
-    definition.
+    function definitions or the arrow function syntax.

-### Function Definition (Expression)
+### Function Definition (Expression) ### {#func-expression}

 ~~~ {.javascript}
 var add = function(a, b) {